Cholesterol Ratio Calculator

 Total cholesterol, HDL, LDL, and triglycerides

 Our cholesterol ratio calculator takes into account four basic blood test results.
-All recommended levels are taken from thewithin the National Institute of Health.
+All of the recommended levels are taken from thewithin the National Institute of Health.

 You only need to input three of your results – they are dependent on each other according to the formula:

-- Total cholesterol is just an overview of your cholesterol level.
-It might be misleading, as it combines the levels of good and bad cholesterol in your blood and does not give sufficient information about heart disease risks.
+Total cholesterol is just an overview of your cholesterol level.
+It might be misleading, as it combines good and bad cholesterol levels in your blood and does not give sufficient information about heart disease risks.